dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-GitHub_and_Assignments.md

 First, you must keep in mind that the two repos are independent of each other.
 Changes in one are **not** automatically tracked by the other.
 Any time you **create or change** a file on Cloud9, you must manually push those changes back to GitHub.

-The basic plan has two main steps.
+This process has two steps.
 First, you'll **commit** the changes you've made to the local Cloud9 repo.
 Second, you'll **push** the changes you've made in the local repo to the GitHub repo.

+**Don't Fear Commitment**

 To commit a file to the repo, you first **stage** it with the **add** command: